-- TG1: We hear about the first people in the book of Genesis, the first book of the Bible.
+- TG1: We hear about the first people in the book of Genesis, the first book of the Bible, right here.
+Show where Genesis is.
 Let's put up one finger to remind us of the first book of the Bible.
 Do so.
-Genesis tells us about the very beginning of time, when God created the world and everything in it.
-God created the whole world in six days.
+Genesis tells us about the very beginning of time, when God created the world and everything in it in six days.
 Let's stand and bounce and count to six.
-Do so. - TG2: During those six days, God made light, the sky (point up!), the sea (make waves), the dry land, the plants (grow like a plant), the sun (make a big round sun), the moon, and the stars.
-He also made the fish (be a fish!), the birds (be a bird!), and the animals.
+Do so. - TG2: During those six days, God made light, the sky (let's wave our hands in the sky), the sea (let's make waves), the dry land, the plants (let's grow like a plant), the sun (let's make a big sun), the moon, and the stars.
+He also made the fish (be a fish!), the birds (be a bird!), and the animals (be an animal).
 Everything he made was good.
 Let's sit down and give a thumbs-up sign.
-Do so.

-TG1: God wasn't finished yet, though.
+Do so. - TG1: God wasn't finished yet, though.
 God wanted to make people.
 God said, "Let us make man in our image" (Genesis 1:26).
 That means he wanted to make us special, different from the animals.